hartwigmedical/hmftools/sv-linx/README.md

   - If double minute rules are satisfied then resolve as DOUBLE_MINUTE
   - If the segment on either chromosome is bounded by LOH resolve then chain the other segments and resolve as a DUP_TI chain.
   - Else resolve as RECIP_TRANS_DUP (no chaining)
-- If the breakends face towards each other and are not cis-phased on one chromosome and the breakends face away from each other or are cis-phased on the ohter chromosome then:
+- If the breakends face towards each other and are not cis-phased on one chromosome and the breakends face away from each other or are cis-phased on the other chromosome then:
 - If the segment on the chromosome with facing breakends is bounded by LOH resolve then chain the other segments and resolve as a DEL_TI chain.
 Else resolve as RECIP_TRANS_DEL (no chaining)